okinta/cloudflare-record-updater/README.md

-# cloudflare-record-updater
+# Cloudflare Record Updater

-Bash script that updates A records for Cloudflare
+A simple bash script that updates DNS records for Cloudflare.

+See `./cf-update.sh --help` for usage.

+## Dependencies

+* bash
+* curl
+* jq